Are you looking for an inexpensive garden shed?

 Then we used an organizational item that we once used in our garage.
 It works really well to hold your garden hoes, shovels, etc.

-But if you don’t have these items on hand, you could actually build your own organizational items.
-You could cut pieces of wood to size and then screw two of those pieces together to make a shelf.
+However, if you don’t have these items on hand, you could actually build your own organizational items.
+You could cut pieces of wood to size and then screw 2 of those pieces together to make a shelf.

 Then you’d create a shelf bracket to place it on the wall.
 You could also put nails or screws in the wall of the shed at an angle to hold your gardening tools as well.
 This is an inexpensive way to organize your tools in your garden shed.